Replying to university offers

 - Many applicants who have more than one conditional offer will accept their first-choice university as CF and then a university that's made a lower or unconditional offer as their insurance choice

-You can decline all your offers if you realise you've made a mistake in your choice of subject and want to look for another subject in UCAS Extra or Clearing.
+You can decline all your offers if you realise you've made a mistake in your choice of subject.
+If you've used up all of your five UCAS choices and want to look for another subject, you can use UCAS Extra or enter Clearing.
 Most students accept one of their offers as their firm acceptance to make sure they have a place in the bag (depending on grade requirements of a conditional offer).

 - If you firmly accept an unconditional offer, you have a definite place at that university